-2. Performance schedule and curtain times
+2. Programme and start times

-3. Box office hours
+3. Opening hours

 4. Ticket sales, orders, reservations and payment